 Featured as one of our top three picks listed above, it’s easy to see why.
 The beautiful zebra-like colored markings on this plant make it a stunner.

 Also called ‘Wandering Jew’ and ‘Spiderwort,’ this vine should be showcased near a decent source of light.
 It can thrive in dim light and even fluorescent lights, but its gorgeous colorful markings may fade.

 Other varieties of this plant have green, purple, silver, pink, and red leaf markings.

 To show off the inch plant’s beautiful trailing vines, you can use a hanging basket or pot.
 This plant also looks great kept compact and full in a pot.

-Great for new plant parents, pothos are very hard to kill and very easy to take care of.
+Pothos are very hard to kill and very easy to take care of, great for new plant parents.
 They benefit from pruning to keep their vines looking lush and full.

 Pothos can be grown in hanging baskets or on an upright support.